collapsed-stacks/startups/questions/835/ios-vs-android-first-what-makes-ios-first-a-valid-strategy-for-mobile-app-compa.md

 - posted by: [Damian Yerrick](https://stackexchange.com/users/3095780/damian-yerrick) on 2014-11-12
 - score: 13

-<p>Even if Android has seven times the installed base of iOS, you can still make more revenue from the App Store than from Google Play if the average user of iOS contributes nine times the revenue of the average user of Android, as a <a href="http://www.businessinsider.com/apple-app-store-revenue-per-user-versus-android-2016-7" rel="nofollow"><em>Business Insider</em> article from mid-2016</a> suggests, or if Android is far more expensive to support.</p>
+Even if Android has seven times the installed base of iOS, you can still make more revenue from the App Store than from Google Play if the average user of iOS contributes nine times the revenue of the average user of Android, as a [_Business Insider_ article from mid-2016](http://www.businessinsider.com/apple-app-store-revenue-per-user-versus-android-2016-7) suggests, or if Android is far more expensive to support.

-<p><strong>iOS users are more willing to buy IAPs.</strong> An article by Ewan Spence in <em>Forbes</em>, "<a href="http://www.forbes.com/sites/ewanspence/2014/05/21/for-mobile-monetization-choose-android-for-ads-and-apple-for-in-app-purchases/" rel="nofollow">For Mobile Monetization, Choose Android for Ads and Apple For In-App Purchases</a>, cites a report by mobile marketing company Swrve that highlights differences between iOS and Android in how their users contribute to revenue.
+**iOS users are more willing to buy IAPs.** An article by Ewan Spence in _Forbes_, "[For Mobile Monetization, Choose Android for Ads and Apple For In-App Purchases](http://www.forbes.com/sites/ewanspence/2014/05/21/for-mobile-monetization-choose-android-for-ads-and-apple-for-in-app-purchases/), cites a report by mobile marketing company Swrve that highlights differences between iOS and Android in how their users contribute to revenue.
 Users of iOS spend more than users of Android, especially on in-app purchases.
-A mid-2015 <a href="http://www.itworld.com/article/2957215/development/how-to-make-money-as-an-independent-developer.html" rel="nofollow">survey by VisionMobile</a> backs up this rule of thumb that iOS users tend to be richer.
-Users of Android, on the other hand, reopen their applications more often, giving more eyeball time for an advertising-supported app.</p>
+A mid-2015 [survey by VisionMobile](http://www.itworld.com/article/2957215/development/how-to-make-money-as-an-independent-developer.html) backs up this rule of thumb that iOS users tend to be richer.
+Users of Android, on the other hand, reopen their applications more often, giving more eyeball time for an advertising-supported app.

-<p><strong>Android users have wanted free.</strong> At one time, there was a huge difference in app prices between iOS and Android.
+**Android users have wanted free.** At one time, there was a huge difference in app prices between iOS and Android.
 When Android first came out in 2008, Google had payment processing in place in only a handful of countries.
 When a carrier launched an Android phone in any country without Google Checkout, Android Market would show only free apps to users in that country.
 So at the time, developers had to make their apps free in order to reach users in those countries.
 This built up a psychological expectation among Android's user base of being able to download free apps.
 Apple, on the other hand, would always launch iTunes Store on Mac and Windows in a particular territory before launching iOS devices there.
 I'm not sure how to what extent this difference continues into the 2010s though, especially with geographic expansion of Google Wallet and price wars among app developers.
-But in any case, iOS users are <a href="https://support.apple.com/en-us/HT204034" rel="nofollow">more likely to have already added a payment method</a>, removing another barrier to purchase.</p>
+But in any case, iOS users are [more likely to have already added a payment method](https://support.apple.com/en-us/HT204034), removing another barrier to purchase.

-<p><strong>iOS is familiar to Mac developers.</strong> If a company already maintains an app for OS X, its developers may have an easier time learning the iOS tools (such as Xcode and Cocoa Touch).</p>
+**iOS is familiar to Mac developers.** If a company already maintains an app for OS X, its developers may have an easier time learning the iOS tools (such as Xcode and Cocoa Touch).

-<p><strong>iOS has consistent hardware.</strong> Because Apple controls the entire supply chain, every iPhone of the same generation and every iPad of the same generation will be identical, save screen size in the iPhone 6 and later and iPad mini.
+**iOS has consistent hardware.** Because Apple controls the entire supply chain, every iPhone of the same generation and every iPad of the same generation will be identical, save screen size in the iPhone 6 and later and iPad mini.
 Android phones, on the other hand, have far larger differences in CPU, memory, graphics, defects in manufacturer and carrier customizations of the software stack, etc. Some Android devices don't even have ARM CPUs; they have MIPS or x86 CPUs instead, and NDK applications (those using native code as opposed to 100% pure Java) usually need to be recompiled.
-Sometimes these media refers to these differences as "fragmentation", and it can lead to support headaches when your app inadvertently depends on implementation-defined, unspecified, or undefined behaviors of the Android platform.</p>
+Sometimes these media refers to these differences as "fragmentation", and it can lead to support headaches when your app inadvertently depends on implementation-defined, unspecified, or undefined behaviors of the Android platform.

 ## Answer 836